KRUGER NATIONAL PARK BIOMIMICRY EXPEDITION, SKUKUZA

 During the day and night we will make a number of walks or game drives into the Kruger National Park to explore the genius of nature through the lens of biomimicry.

-Accommodation at the venue is dormitory style: one room with 8 bunk beds, one room with 6 bunk beds, 3 rooms with 2x single beds, and one ensuite room with a queen bed...these are inside comfortable houses.
-Then there are 2 wooden wendy cottages with 4x single beds with access to outside toilets and showers.
+Accommodation at the venue includes: 3 rooms with 2x single beds, one ensuite room with a queen bed, one room with 8 bunk beds, and one room with 6 bunk beds.
+These are inside comfortable houses.
+Then there are also 2 wooden wendy cottages with 4x single beds with access to outside toilets and showers.
 You can choose to stay here at low cost, or book your own accommodation at Skukuza main camp.
 Skukuza main camp has camping and bungalow options available.
 All meals are catered for and will be served at the Nsani Trust Science Leadership Centre.